Faculty Based at the IHSP

 Chris Barrington-Leigh is an Assistant Professor jointly appointed at the Institute for Health and Social Policy and the School of Environment.
 Originally trained in upper atmospheric and space plasma physics at M.I.T., Stanford, and Berkeley, Chris subsequently received a PhD in Economics at UBC.
 Chris' interests are focused on empirical and quantitative assessments of welfare, and their implications for economic, social, and environmental policy, including the pursuit of overall economic growth and material consumption expansion.
 In particular, his research makes use of subjective well-being reports to address the relative importance of social and community-oriented aspects of life as compared with material consumption.
 He uses large international as well as national surveys, experiments, and economic theoretical modeling to understand individual and aggregate consumption benefits.
 Chris was a Global Scholar of the Canadian Institute for Advanced Research (CIFAR), affiliated with CIFAR's research programme on Social Interactions, Identity and Well-Being.

-Frank Elgar is an Associate Professor jointly appointed at the Institute for Health and Social Policy and Department of Psychiatry (Douglas Institute).
-Frank received a PhD in psychology from Dalhousie University and previously worked in university and government settings in Canada and Wales.
+Frank Elgar holds a Canada Research Chair in Social Inequalities in Child Health.
+An Associate Professor jointly appointed at the Institute for Health and Social Policy and Department of Psychiatry (Douglas Institute), Frank received a PhD in psychology from Dalhousie University and previously worked in university and government settings in Canada and Wales.
 His research is supported by SSHRC and CIHR and explores social and economic determinants of health and human development.
 Currently this work focuses on links between income inequality, social capital and population health and the effects of financial stress and parental mental illness on child health outcomes.

 Office: Charles Meredith House, Room 302